Jacobmt/ebaywatcher/README.md

 # ebaywatcher

+- First have Nodejs installed

-- First run the command npm install
+- Run the command npm install

 - Then run the command npm start